 Thank you for listening.
 If you enjoy the show, please subscribe, rate, review and share with your friends.
 Vive le Cinema.

-Hosted by Picturehouse’s very own Lara Peters, The Love Of Cinema podcast discusses the best new releases, with a little help from some of our favourite film critics and the occasional special guest from the world of cinema.
+Hosted by Picturehouse’s very own Sam Clements, The Love Of Cinema podcast discusses the best new releases, with a little help from some of our favourite film critics and the occasional special guest from the world of cinema.

-This month we're joined by guest film critics Leila Latif and Kambole Campbell to discuss discuss some of the best new films coming to Picturehosue Cinemas, including: Hamnet, Rental Family, Is This Thing On? and No Other Choice.
+This month we're joined by guest film critics Amon Warmann and Victoria Luxford to discuss discuss some of the best new films coming to Picturehosue Cinemas, including: The Devil Wears Prada 2, Tuner and The Christophers.

 Rate and subscribe on Apple Podcasts.
 Rate and follow us on Spotify.